 If an interpreter is not a member of RID, you cannot file a complaint against him/her through RID’s EPS.
 You may way to discuss the problem with the interpreter, and if that is not successful, consider talking to the employing entity that contracted or arranged for the interpreting service.

 The mediators are members of RID and/or the National Association for the Deaf (NAD).
 They are interpreters both Deaf and hearing as well as Deaf community members who have completed professional mediation training through RID.
-They are knowledgeable in ASL, deafness and the interpreting process.
 All mediators agree to abide by the Models of Conduct for Mediators developed by the American Arbitration Association, the American Bar Association and the Society of Professionals in Dispute Resolution.

-RID has appointed a group of adjudicators to serve as case reviewers.
-The adjudicators are all members of RID and/or NAD, are certified interpreters (deaf and hearing), are skilled in ethical decision-making and are knowledgeable in the field of interpreting and deafness.
+RID appointed a group of adjudicators to serve as case reviewers.
+The adjudicators are all members of RID and/or NAD, are certified interpreters (Deaf and hearing), are skilled in ethical decision-making and are knowledgeable in the field of interpreting and deafness.
 Adjudicators are given an orientation to the RID complaint structure and undergo training in the case review process.
 The pool of adjudicators shares an average of 27 years of experience in the field.